ajutamangdev/hatiyar/docs/src/content/docs/guides/usage.md

 ---
 title: Usage Guide
-description: Complete command reference for pysecfw
+description: Complete command reference for hatiyar
 ---

-pysecfw is a modular Python security framework for vulnerability assessment, exploitation, and security testing.
+hatiyar is a modular Python security framework for vulnerability assessment, exploitation, and security testing.

 ## Quick Start